 Over the course of the year, participants spend time living in two distinct physical contexts: during the spring and fall, participants live in the small town of Viroqua, Wisconsin, a vibrant community of artists, educators, entrepreneurs, and farmers.
 Then, for six weeks in July and August, the program moves to the country for an immersion in the rhythms of nature and agriculture at Bear Creek Farm, a diversified organic farm and educational campus for the Driftless Folk School, located about 30 minutes away from Viroqua.
 In town, participants live in two communal homes, sharing the responsibilities of running the house.
 In the spring, participants are oriented to intentional living, trained in food preparation and meal planning, and run their houses cooperatively.
 Most students share bedrooms and there is a designated space for students to be alone.
-On days when classes are held, participants eat a communal lunch at the Ark Cafe nearby, and eat dinners with their household.
+On days when classes are held, participants eat a communal lunch, and eat dinners with their household.
 Households will decide how to organize breakfast and weekend meals.
 During the summer term at Bear Creek Farm, students live in tents on platforms and immerse themselves in the outdoors.
 Students grow much of their food and meals are cooked on a fire or in the outdoor kitchen.
 For the fall term, individual households will organize how they want to run their houses.

 Culture of Health and Respect

 Thoreau College cultivates a culture of health and respect that supports all members becoming fully awake and engaged in our work together.
 Whether reading challenging texts, observing natural phenomena, conversing with fellow students, or cooking dinner, all community members are called upon to be wholly present.
 Our programs are rigorous and challenging on many levels, which require the full participation of each community member.